-In this paper, we have studied the cosmological implications of GNMDC within the framework of Horndeski theories and explored whether large scale features in the CMB can be generated in this scenario.
-Since the evolution of background and perturbations is quite involved in this scenario, we have developed an accurate numerical module to compute the spectra of scalar and tensor perturbations.
-We have compared our model with the CMB anisotropies data from Planck in temperature (TT), E-mode polarization (EE) and their cross-correlation (TE) and explored the parameter space to find out the best-fit values of various model parameters.
-We found that these class of models can indeed generate large scale features in the CMB angular power spectra for a specific choice of the GNMDC coupling function and provide an improvement over the reference $\Lambda$CDM model with a featureless power law primordial spectrum.
-The CMB angular power spectrum corresponding to the best-fit parameters indicates that the dominant improvement mostly arises from the low-$l$ region with some marginal improvement from high-$l$ region.
-We emphasize that this is the first time that these class of models have been employed to understand the origin of large scale features in the CMB angular power spectrum.
-Our results, therefore, demonstrate the possibility of explaining large scale features in the CMB by going beyond the canonical scalar field models without any additional features in the inflaton potential but within the single field inflationary framework.
+In this paper, we have studied the cosmological implications of the GNMDC term that arises within the framework of Horndeski theories and explored whether large-scale features in the CMB can be generated in this scenario.
+Since the evolution of background and perturbations is quite involved in this model, we have developed an accurate numerical module to compute the primordial spectra of scalar and tensor perturbations.
+Further, we have compared our model with the CMB anisotropies data from Planck in temperature (TT), E-mode polarization (EE), and their cross-correlation (TE) and explored the parameter space to find out the best-fit values of various model parameters.
+We found that this class of models can indeed generate large-scale features in the CMB angular power spectra for a specific choice of the GNMDC function and provide an improvement over the reference $\Lambda$CDM model with a featureless power-law primordial spectrum.
+The CMB angular power spectrum corresponding to the best-fit parameters indicates that the dominant improvement primarily arises from the low-$\ell$ region with marginal improvement from the high-$\ell$ region.
+To our knowledge, this is the first time that such models have been employed to understand the origin of large-scale features in the CMB angular power spectrum.
+Our results demonstrate the possibility of explaining large-scale features in the CMB by going beyond the canonical scalar field models without any additional features in the inflaton potential but within the single field inflationary framework.